wandb/docs/docs/guides/track/public-api-guide.md

 ### Known issues and limitations

 1. Sometimes when bulk importing (especially large artifacts), you can run into S3 rate limits.
 If you see `botocore.exceptions.ClientError: An error occurred (SlowDown) when calling the PutObject operation`, you can try spacing out imports by moving just a few namespaces at a time.
-2. Imported run tables appear to be blank in the workspace, but if you nav to the Artifacts tab and click on the equivalent run table artifact you should see the table as expected.
+2. Imported run tables appear to be blank in the workspace, but if you nav to the Artifacts tab and click the equivalent run table artifact you should see the table as expected.
 3. System metrics and custom charts (not explicitly logged with `wandb.log`) are not imported

 ## Export Data